 - 4 ripe mangoes

-1 1/2 tablespoons neutral oil, such as vegetable or safflower
+- 1 1/2 tbsp neutral oil, vegetable or safflower

 - 1/4 cup chopped cilantro